Lukáš Kubáň

-Lukáš Kubáň (born 22 June 1987) is a Czech professional footballer who plays as a defender for II liga club Stomil Olsztyn.
+Lukáš Kubáň (born 22 June 1987) is a Czech professional footballer who plays as a defender for III liga club GKS Wikielec.

 Club career

 In June 2016, he joined Sandecja Nowy Sącz.

 On 11 August 2020, he signed a one-year contract with Polish fourth-tier III liga club Wisła Puławy.

 On 30 June, he rejoined Stomil Olsztyn, signing a one-year contract with an extension option.

 International career

 Kubáň played at the 2007 FIFA U-20 World Cup where the Czech Republic finished second.
 He also represented his country at under-21 level.